Bank Norwegian

-Bank Norwegian, en filial av Nordax Bank AB (publ) is a Norwegian digital bank which provides loans, credit cards and savings accounts to consumers.
-The company was founded in November 2007 and is headquartered at Fornebu, Norway and have customers in Norway, Sweden, Denmark, Finland, Germany and Spain.
-Bank Norwegian cooperates with Norwegian Air Shuttle ASA on their loyalty program available in selected markets. in 2021, the bank has more than 1,7 million customers in total.
+Bank Norwegian is a Norwegian digital bank which provides loans, credit cards and savings accounts to consumers.
+The company was founded in November 2007 and is headquartered at Fornebu, Norway.
+It has customers in Norway, Sweden, Denmark, Finland, Germany and Spain.
+Bank Norwegian cooperates with Norwegian Air Shuttle ASA on their loyalty program in selected markets.
+In 2021, the bank had more than 1.7 million customers.

 History

 In May 2007, Norwegian announced that they planned to enter the banking sector, with Erik Jensen as CEO of the new company, Bank Norwegian.
-Mr. Jensen was previously CEO of yA Bank og Forsikring AS (yA Bank and Insurance).
+Jensen was previously CEO of yA Bank og Forsikring AS (yA Bank and Insurance).
 In September 2007, Bank Norwegian received a commercial bank operating license from the Norwegian Ministry of Finance.
 In October 2007 Norwegian announced that they planned to start a combined credit and bonus card program (Norwegian Reward) with up to 20% bonus for international flights and 1% of the purchase price on all credit purchases.
 The bank began providing services in Sweden in May 2013 and in Denmark and Finland in December 2015.
 On 19 August 2019, Bank Norwegian's parent company Bank Norwegian ASA (Previously Norwegian Finans Holding ASA) announced that Norwegian Air Shuttle had sold its entire shareholding in the company to Cidron Xingu Limited.
-Bank Norwegian was enlisted on the Oslo Stock Exchange from 17th of June 2016.
+Bank Norwegian was listed on the Oslo Stock Exchange from 17 June 2016.

-In November 2021, Nordax Bank AB completed acquisition of Bank Norwegian after a bidding process, and the company was delisted from Oslo Stock Exchange on 15th of November 2021.
-On November 30th, the merger between the two banks was completed.
+In November 2021, Nordax Bank AB completed acquisition of Bank Norwegian after a bidding process, and the company was delisted from the Oslo Stock Exchange on 15 November 2021.
+On 30 November, the merger between the two banks was completed.
+Jacob Lundblad is the current CEO.